Lewys-Tech/Binary-classification-/README.md

 ## Project Overview

 The goal of this project is to build and evaluate a binary classifier that accurately predicts whether an instance belongs to the "5s" class (positive class) or the "not-5s" class (negative class).
-This is a classic supervised learning problem, and the repository includes data preprocessing, model training, and performance evaluation using standard classification metrics.
+This is a classic supervised learning problem, and the repository includes data preprocessing, model training, and performance evaluation using standard classification metrics.Also I have covered Precision, Recall & F1 sore  and there tradeoff.
+Multiclass Classification has also been covered and error analysis.

 ### Problem Definition